Discover more from The Mexpatriate

 As a charismatic political figure, Andrés Manuel López Obrador commands the national narrative; not only by telling his hero’s journey as leader of the “cuarta transformación”, but also by goading his critics to respond to a continuous stream of commentary, gaffes and medias verdades.
-This can obscure the fact that in some ways, his presidency has in fact been stymied—or distracted—from its domestic ambitions by international events.
+This can obscure the fact that in some ways, his presidency has been stymied—or distracted—from its domestic ambitions by international events.
 A pandemic doesn’t come along every sexenio.
 Nor does war in Europe or seismic shifts in global supply chains.

 On Feb.
 3, the New York Times published an article titled “Why Chinese companies are investing billions in Mexico”, which through the story of one of China’s largest furniture manufacturers and its $300 million USD investment in a factory in Nuevo León, paints the broader picture of “nearshoring”—the biggest business buzzword in Mexico.
 As trade tensions have mounted between the U.S. and China, and logistics have become costlier since the pandemic-induced supply chain upsets, some businesses see Mexico as a viable option for relocating their manufacturing.
 The principle reason is Mexico’s proximity to and trade pact with the world’s largest market.